TheDarkLord100/jrb-website-new/README.md

 # IIT Delhi Robotics Department Website

-Official website for the **Centre of Excellence on Biologically Inspired Robots and Drones (BIRD)** at IIT Delhi — built with Next.js, Tailwind CSS, and Supabase.
+Official website for the **Centre of Excellence on Biologically Inspired Robots and Drones (CoE-BIRD)** at IIT Delhi — built with Next.js, Tailwind CSS, and Supabase.

 > **Repo:** https://github.com/TheDarkLord100/jrb-website-new
 > **Live site:** https://robotics.iitd.ac.in